Wing (military unit): Equivalents in other languages

 In other languages, equivalent air force units equivalent to a US wing include: Geschwader in the German Luftwaffe; Aviatsionniy Polk (Aviation Regiment) in Russia; Stormo in Italy; and escadre or régiment in the French Air Force.
 (Escadre is also the official Canadian French translation of wing in the Canadian Forces.)
 The French Escadre and the German Geschwader originate from the naval term squadron.
 A similar formation in the Swedish Air Force is the Flygflottilj, which translates in English as air wing (literal meaning is air flotilla or flight flotilla).
-Among the NATO member countries the Turkish Air Force (Ana Üssü, Turkish for main base) and the Bulgarian Air Force (авиобаза [aviobaza], Bulgarian for air base or aviation base) use the term air base for their main formations.
+Among the NATO member countries the Turkish Air Force (Ana Üssü, Turkish for main base), the Bulgarian Air Force (авиобаза [aviobaza], Bulgarian for air base or aviation base) and the Romanian Air Force (bază aeriană, Romanian for air base) use the term air base for their main formations.
 These air bases are brigade-equivalents commanded by brigadier generals unlike the air wings of other NATO members, which are regiment-equivalents commanded by colonels.
 The Royal Netherlands Air Force (vliegbasis, Dutch for aviation base or air base), the Portuguese Air Force (base aérea), the Czech Air Force (základna letectva, Czech for air base or aviation base) and the Croatian Air Force (zrakoplovna baza, Croatian for aviation base) use the term air base for regiment-equivalents commanded by colonels in a direct parallel to the wings of other member states.